Quivers and the Adams spectral sequence: Integral homology

 \subsection{Comparison with the \texorpdfstring{$\bbZ$-Adams}{integral Adams} spectral sequence}

 In the previous section, we constructed the homology theory

 which encodes integral and mod $p$ homology at once as a representation of a quiver, together with all of the relevant homology operations.
-This homology theory has an associated Adams spectral sequence obtained by mapping into an $\Psf$-injective resolution; the goal of this section is to compare this spectral sequence to the classical $\bbZ$-Adams spectral sequence obtained from the Amitsur resolution.
+This homology theory has an associated $\Psf$-Adams spectral sequence as in \cref{corollary:the_hsf_adams_has_signature_based_on_comodules}, obtained by mapping into an $\Psf$-injective resolution.

-Since we're delving into comparison of Adams spectral sequences, it will be most natural to work with the language of deformations of categories, as studied in \S\ref{section:synthetic_spectra_based_on_quivers} and \S\ref{sec:def}.
-In these terms, the classical $\bbZ$-Adams spectral sequence is encoded by the class

-of maps of spectra which are split epimorphisms after tensoring with $\bbZ$.
-Any such map is in particular a $\Psf$-epimorphism, inducing a comparison functor between the corresponding derived categories.